Numbers 4:1-5:31 + Mark 12:18-37 + Psalm 48:1-14 + Proverbs 10:26

 Proverbs - Proverbs chapter 10 verse 26 teaches us: "Lazy people are a pain to their employer.
 They are like smoke in the eyes or vinegar that sets the teeth on edge."
 I think this gives each of us a chance to reflect upon how diligently we work for our employers.
 I think about this a lot.
 I know there are friends of mine that surf the net at work or send personal emails or play video games.
 I suppose some of this is okay, if you really are counting it as "break time" and not letting it eat into the actual hours you are supposed to be working.
 I would simply say that I think this is a very slippery slope for each of us - wasting time at work on personal stuff or games on the computers.
 I pray that each of us are so diligent to not start down this slope at work... and if we are on this slope already, to get off of it immediately!
 Actually, while I'm going on this tangent, I'll keep going... :) A friend of mine once gave me some very wise advice.
 He was in a job that he really didn't like.
 He knew he wouldn't be there long, and he was looking for other jobs - outside of work time.
 But, when he was at this job he was still giving it 100% - he was working hard.
 I asked him why he was working so hard if he knew he was leaving soon.
 He simply said to me, "Mike, if you pick up bad habits in one job, let me guarantee you that you are going to carry forward those bad habits to your next job.
 Don't kid yourself and think that you can turn those bad habits off overnight.
 You can't.
 I don't want to carry forward any bad habits when I land my dream job."
 Wow... what amazing wisdom from my friend here!
 I also kind of wonder that if we have bad habits at work, if they will also carry over into our personal lives?
 I think they might...
 I think we'd all do well to meditate on this Proverb and ask ourselves are we really working an honest day's work each and every day for our employer?

-Worship God: Today's readings in Mark today about the two greatest commandments reminded me of The City Harmonic's song "Manifesto:"
+Worship Video: Today's readings in Mark today about the Shema reminded me of this singing of the Shema in both Hebrew and English:

 Please join us in memorizing and meditating on three verses of Scripture today: ""The most important commandment," answered Jesus, "is this: 'Hear, O Israel, the Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.'
 The second is this: 'Love your neighbor as yourself.'There is no commandment greater than these."
 Mark 12:29-31 NIV